-Nutritious afternoon snacks will be provided.
+A nutritious mid-day meal, as well as morning and afternoon snacks will be provided.
 Every effort will be made to accommodate children with special dietary needs and allergies.
 Weekly menus will be posted.

-The St. Mary's French Immersion ChildCare strives to maintain a PEANUT FREE environment.
+The Tarentorus ChildCare strives to maintain a PEANUT FREE environment.

 Food sent from home must be in original packaging with ingredients labelled.
 Any food brought into the childcare must be discussed with the Manager in accordance with the allergy management/anaphylaxis policy.